-Many people use the term Thai Chicken Biriyani to describe the Thai dish of Khao Mok Gai, but the different spices Thais use, make the dishes individually unique.
+Many people use the term Thai Chicken Biryani to describe the Thai dish of Khao Mok Gai, but the different spices Thais use, make the dishes individually unique.
 Try this tasty, easy recipe today.
 Let's see how it's done!

-The comparison with Indian Biriyani is the cooking method as in both dish styles you cook meat along with the rice.
+The comparison with Indian Biryani is a comparison of cooking methods as in both dish styles you cook meat along with the rice.

 Khao Mok Gai is a dish that began its popularity in Southern Thailand.
 It is a dish popular with the predominantly Thai Muslims which explains the Malay influence as a large proportion of Southern Thais have Malay connections.

 What Are the Influences on the Regional Variations of Thai Food

 It is useful to understand that Thais are a mix of peoples with different influences from their predominant cultures.
 In the south there is Malay influence, in the Chiang Mai area there is Lanna Tai influence and in the east of the country both Khmer and Lao influences.